marinang/SimProd/README.md

 # Simulation production

-Mini framework to send simulation jobs into lxplus or a slurm batch system!
+Mini framework to send simulation jobs into lxplus or a slurm batch system (with access to cvmfs)!

 You need to to know: